Recruiting judges soon! Contest to open in September. Watch your email and social media for announcements.

 Authors send a 500-word synopsis of their novel that includes how the story ends.

 The work being submitted must be the opening chapters from a novel-length work.
-If the work has a prologue, the author will include it to be considered the first chapter.
+If the work has a prologue, the submission should begin with that.

-These requested materials will be uploaded as two documents (.docx, .rtf, .PDF)
+These requested materials will be uploaded as FOUR documents (.docx, .rtf, .PDF formats are all acceptable.) *This is a change from the 2023 contest.

-Each 7500/3500 word excerpt may be entered into ONE genre category (fantasy, science fiction, horror, paranormal, supernatural) and/or ONE audience category (adult, young adult, middle grade)
+Each 7500/3000 word excerpt may be entered into ONE genre category (fantasy, science fiction, horror, paranormal, supernatural)

 If you feel that your work is a mashup of genres, choose the genre you feel it reflects most prominently.